A solar cover in use as a pool heater

 Heating During the Ideal Time of Day

-Heat pump pool heaters utilize the ambient air around them, so running it in the middle of the day, around noon, when it is warmest out, can increase the heater’s efficiency.
+Heat pump heaters utilize the ambient air around them, so running it in the middle of the day, around noon, when it is warmest out, can increase the heater’s efficiency.
 The warmer the air is, the less work the heater has to do to help heat the pool.

 To implement this cost-saving method, you can use a timer or program the filtration system and heat pump to run simultaneously.